Enki013/PHP-Gemini-Prompts/README.md

 About the Project
 -----------------

 This project is a dynamic web application where users can interact by accessing prompt cards in various categories.
-The application allows users to register, log in, and explore content according to their interests.
+The application allows users to register, log in, and explore gemini prompts according to their interests.

 Features
 --------